 Is Fish Oil Good for Heart Disease?

 Professor Peskin bluntly tells us that it’s worthless in preventing heart disease in Type 1 diabetic women.
-If it was going to work, a diabetic is the ideal population where it has to work because diabetics have a huge propensity for cardiovascular problems.
-This was in Medical News Today.
+If it was going to work, a diabetic is an ideal population where it has to work because diabetics have a huge propensity for cardiovascular problems.
+This was published June 28, 2010 in Medical News Today.
 Diabetics receive no benefit from omega-3.
-It was published June 28, 2010.
-This is all 21st century science showing its failure.
+This is all 21st-century science showing fish oil failure.

-In April, 2012, they found fish oil is worthless in preventing heart disease.
-They looked at 1,000 articles and could pick 14 that were good experiments or studies, because most of them aren’t.
+In April 2012, they found fish oil is worthless in preventing heart disease.
+They looked at 1,000 articles and could pick 14 that were good experiments or studies because most of them aren’t.
 They looked at 20,000 patients.
-A Harvard investigator, Dr. Hu, an excellent guy, said, “There’s no conclusive evidence to recommend fish oil supplementation for primary or secondary prevention of cardiovascular disease.”
+A Harvard investigator, Dr. Hu, said, “There’s no conclusive evidence to recommend fish oil supplementation for primary or secondary prevention of cardiovascular disease.”

-There was a shown failure again in September, 2012.
-They gave them 1.5 grams a day, which was plenty.
+There was a shown failure again in September 2012.
+They gave patients 1.5 grams a day, which was plenty.
 It was worthless.

 What Should My EPA and DHA Levels Be?

-Listen in to hear Professor Peskin’s recommendations for what we should be doing to get the proper omega oils and the correct ratio we should be considering.”
+Watch this podcast on Professor Peskin’s recommendations for what we should be doing to get the proper omega oils and the correct ratio below: